ADGEfficiency/nem-data/README.md

 It is designed for use by researchers & data scientists - this tool supports my personal research work.
 It is not designed for production use - see [NEMOSIS](https://github.com/UNSW-CEEM/NEMOSIS) for a production grade package.

-See [A hackers guide to AEMO & NEM data](https://adgefficiency.com/hackers-aemo/) for more on context the data provided by AEMO.
+See [A Hackers Guide to AEMO & NEM Data](https://adgefficiency.com/hackers-aemo/) for more on context the data provided by AEMO.

 ## Setup

-Install as editable package:

 ```bash
 $ make setup